Yarbrough gets Rays 1st complete game in 5 years, tops Yanks - WTMJ

 TRAINER’S ROOM

-Rays: 1B Ji-Man Choi was held out of the lineup with a groin injury, the severity of which was still being determined.
+Rays: 1B Ji-Man Choi was held out of the lineup with a groin injury.
 Choi is 8 for 12 with three homers career against Cole.

 Yankees: The results of a second opinion for RHP Corey Kluber’s strained right shoulder were slightly more optimistic than the initial diagnosis.
 The two-time AL Cy Young Award winner is expected to resume throwing on flat ground in the next few days, although he’s still unlikely to return until at least late July. … LHP Zack Britton (elbow) felt good a day after making a rehab appearance with Double-A Somerset.
 He’s slated to throw again Saturday.